 10

 Figure 2: Ilustration of how the different input files used by the point source sector are linked and cross-referenced.
-The multipoint shapefile (point_source_inventory.shp), contains temporal and speciation profile IDs for each facility (e.g. “MXXX” for the monthly profiles, “XXX” being a three-digit numeric code that starts at “001”) which are cross-referenced with the corresponding temporal
+The multipoint shapefile (point_source_facilities?.shp), contains temporal and speciation profile IDs for each facility (e.g. “MXXX” for the monthly profiles, “XXX” being a three-digit numeric code that starts at “001”) which are cross-referenced with the corresponding temporal

 5 and speciation CSV files (month.csv, week.csv, hour.csv, speciation_cb05_aero5.csv).
 The shapefile also contains the geographical coordinates of each facility (Lon, Lat), which are used to identify the closest grid cell of the meteorological NetCDF file (meteo_file.nc) and derive the surface temperature data.

-Figure 3: Examples of the spatial operations performed by HERMESv3_BU during the initialization of the residential and commercial combustion emission sector, including: a clip of the original GHSL population density raster [pop pixel-1] using a shapefile of the administrative borders of Spain (a), a conversion of the clipped raster to a polygon feature [pop cell-1] (zoom over
+Figure 3: Examples of the spatial operations performed by HERMESv3_BU during the initialization of the residential and commercial combustion emission sector, including: (a) a clip of the original GHSL population density raster [pop pixel-1] using a shapefile of the administrative borders of Spain, (b) a conversion of the clipped raster to a polygon feature [pop cell-1] (zoom over

-5 the area of Madrid) (b), the spatial joins performed to append the NUTS3 administrative boundary codes (ES300, Madrid; ES424, Guadalajara and ES425, Toledo) and the GHSL settlement categories (urban, rural) to each source grid cell (c), and the spatial intersections applied to remap the fuel consumption data (natural gas in urban and rural areas and wood in rural areas) [GJ cell-1 year-1] from the source domain to the user-defined destination domain (4km by 4km lambert conformal conic grid).
+5 the area of Madrid),(c) the spatial joins performed to append the NUTS3 administrative boundary codes (ES300, Madrid; ES424, Guadalajara and ES425, Toledo) and the GHSL settlement categories (urban, rural) to each source grid cell, and the spatial intersections applied to remap the fuel consumption data (natural gas in urban and rural areas and wood in rural areas) [GJ cell-1 year-1] from the source (d,e) domain to the user-defined (e,g) destination domain (4km by 4km lambert conformal conic grid).

 Figure 4: (a) Location of the As Pontes Spanish coal-fired power plant (Sources of the ArcGIS Online basemap: Esri, DigitalGlobe, GeoEye, i-cubed, USDA FSA, USGS, AEX, Getmapping, Aerogrid, IGN, IGP, swisstopo, and the GIS User Community); (b) modelled average plume thickness (Δh) [m], air temperature at the stack height (T) [ºC], boundary-layer height (PBL) [m] and wind